FilledStacks/startup_bounty/README.md

 ## Submission

 Submit a PR with your solution along with an explanation of what you did and how it works.

+## This is my solution

+You can store data in a file, and after launching the app, you can retrieve your data.